The River Yealm Harbour Authority

 Petrol and diesel is not available in Newton Ferrers or Noss Mayo.
 The nearest alongside fuel is in Plymouth.
 Petrol and diesel are available by can from the garage in Yealmpton about 4 miles away.

-A rubbish pound for domestic waste is provided at Yealm Steps, from which there is a collection service six days a week.
+A rubbish pound for domestic waste is provided at Yealm Steps.
 This is the only place where rubbish may be landed.
-Please bag your rubbish securely and place it inside the green sacks in the containers provided.
+Please bag your rubbish securely and place it inside the green or black sacks provided.

 Les visiteurs sont priés de mettre détritus et déchets dans les sacs en plastique, de bien ficeler ces derniers et de les déposer dans les poubelles fournies a cet effet sur le quai au bas de l’escalier qui mene au Yealm Hotel, d’ou les ordures sont ramassées plusieurs fois par semaine.
 Etant donné que le service de ramassage des ordures n’est affecté que des poubelles du quai, vous etes priés de ne laisser vos détritus et déchets que dans ces poubelles.
 Merci.